robustml-eurecom/multi-organ-qc/README.md

-# _One to rule them all_ : an attempt for a single modular package for multi-disease Quality Control on MRI images
+# _Multi-organ QC_ : an attempt for a single modular package for multi-organ Quality Control on MRI images

 ## Steps